Link to PDF:

 - Oblivious sauropods being eaten

-Posts on other blogs:
+Posts on other sites:

 - The longest cell in the history of life (Why Evolution is True)